miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 LTV-JWS is designed based on the following principles:

-- Preserve the core structure and processing model of JWS as defined in RFC 7515.
+- Preserve the core structure and processing model of JWS as defined in {{!RFC7515}}.
 - Minimize additional structures and processing requirements in order to enable lightweight implementation and interoperability.
 - LTV-JWS avoids JSON canonicalization by reusing deterministic BASE64URL-based JWS signing input and hash input construction models.
 - Separate integrity-protected information from incrementally added long-term validation information by using protected and unprotected header structures appropriately.